astral-sh/ruff/docs/configuration.md

 Options:
       --fix
           Apply fixes to resolve lint violations.
-Use `--no-fix` to disable or `--unsafe-fixes` to include suggested fixes --unsafe-fixes
+Use `--no-fix` to disable or `--unsafe-fixes` to include unsafe fixes --unsafe-fixes
-          Include fixes that may not retain the original intent of the code --no-unsafe-fixes
+          Include fixes that may not retain the original intent of the code.
+Use `--no-unsafe-fixes` to disable --show-source

-      --show-source
           Show violations with source code.
 Use `--no-show-source` to disable --show-fixes